AEW Rampage lineup: The card for Friday’s TNT show - Pro Wrestling Dot Net

 The following matches are advertised for Friday’s AEW Rampage television show.

-Powell’s POV: The Allin vs. Karter match will open the show.
-Rampage was taped on Wednesday in Indianapolis, Indiana at Indiana Farmers Coliseum.
+Powell’s POV: Rampage will be taped on Wednesday in Cedar Park, Texas at HEB Center.
 Join Colin McGuire for his live review of AEW Rampage as the show airs Fridays on TNT at 9CT/10ET.
 Colin’s same night Rampage audio review will be available for Dot Net Members (including our Patreon subscribers).

 Be the first to comment